PeterMarshall29/book1/jupyternotebooks/introduction_to_pointers.md

 ````
 Dereferencing the `nullptr` is also an undefined behaviour - `nullptr` does not point to a valid memory location.

-It is best to always check a pointer is not the `nullptr`.
+Best practice is to always check a pointer is not the `nullptr`, before dereferencing it.
 For example, as follows:

 ````{code-cell} c++
 :tags: [remove-output, skip-execution]